Every year, Medicare beneficiaries have from October 15 through December 7 to make necessary changes to their Medicare coverage.

 But here's the most important question: Would you recommend your plan to a friend?
 If the answer is, "No," then it may be time to find a different plan.

 Medicare costs include deductibles, premiums, copays, and coinsurance.
-The Annual Notice of Change will reveal what you can expect to pay for your Medicare plan in 2021.
+The Annual Notice of Change will reveal what you can expect to pay for your Medicare plan next year.

 To understand the full cost of your Medicare coverage, you need to look beyond monthly premiums.
 A rock-bottom premium often hides higher out-of-pocket costs elsewhere.

-The standard Medicare Part B premium is $164.90 in 2023.
-There is also an annual deductible of $226.
-Once you reach your Part B deductible, you usually pay a coinsurance of 20 percent of the Medicare-approved amount for covered services.
+The standard Medicare Part B premium is $174.40 in 2024.
+There is also an annual deductible of $240.
+Once you reach your Part B deductible, you usually pay a coinsurance of 20% of the Medicare-approved amount for covered services.

 Medicare Part C (commonly known as Medicare Advantage) and Medicare Part D plans are sold by private insurance companies.
 Prices vary according to which plan and insurance provider you choose.
 However, even if you have a Medicare Advantage plan, you still owe the monthly Part B premium.